Start with Why by Simon Sinek says that success in business and happiness in life comes from knowing WHY you do WHAT you do.

 Every company knows WHAT they do because everyone can easily describe the products or the function they have within that organization.

 HOWs are values and principles guiding how you bring your cause to life.
-HOW shapes the systems and culture within a company.
+HOW shapes the systems and culture within a company (also read: The Culture Code).

 Understanding HOW you do things and holding the whole company and workforce accountable gives companies great strength.
 For example, it gives companies greater ability to hire people who will thrive in the organization.